-Type 321 stainless steel immune to high temperatures, stabilized by Titanium, resists intergranular corrosion, high strength.
+Type 321 stainless steel is immune to high temperatures, stabilized by Titanium, resists intergranular corrosion, high strength.
 Used for aircraft afterburners, exhaust manifolds, cabin heaters, flash boilers, firewalls, and stack liners.

 Principal Design Features: The key feature of 321 stainless is its resistance to intergranular corrosion.
 It employs titanium as a stabilizing element against chromium carbide formation.
 This alloy also exhibits strength characteristics superior to those of 304 stainless.

-Applications: Jet engine parts, furnace heat treated parts, expansion joints, turbo superchargers, oil refiners, exhaust manifolds and high temperature chemical production equipment.
+Applications: Jet engine parts, furnace heat-treated parts, expansion joints, turbo superchargers, oil refiners, exhaust manifolds, and high temperature chemical production equipment.